Dorrit Black

-Dorothea Foster Black (23 December 1891 – 13 September 1951) was an Australian painter and printmaker of the Modernist school, known for being a pioneer of Modernism in Australia.
-In 1951, at the age of fifty-nine, Black was killed in a car crash.
+Dorothea Foster Black (23 December 1891 – 13 September 1951) was an Australian painter and printmaker of the Modernist school, known for being a pioneer of modernism in Australia and for her Cubist style.
+In 1931 she established the Modern Art Centre in Margaret Street, Sydney, which was the first gallery in Australia to devote itself to modernism, and one of the first galleries in Australia to be established by a woman.

-Early life and training
+Early life and education

-Dorrit Black was born in the Adelaide suburb of Burnside, the daughter of engineer and architect Alfred Barham Black and Jessie Howard Clark, an amateur artist and daughter of John Howard Clark, editor of the South Australian Register.
-She attended the South Australian School of Arts and Crafts in about 1909, working in watercolours, and attended the Julian Ashton Art School in Sydney in 1915, concentrating on working in oils.
+Dorothea Foster Black was born on 23 December 1891 in the Adelaide suburb of Burnside, the daughter of engineer and architect Alfred Barham Black and Jessie Howard Clark, an amateur artist and daughter of John Howard Clark, editor of the South Australian Register.

+Dorothea attended the South Australian School of Arts and Crafts in about 1909, working in watercolours, and attended the Julian Ashton Art School in Sydney in 1915, where she concentrated on working in oils.

-In 1927, Black went by herself to London and attended the Grosvenor School of Modern Art, where she experimented with colour linocut printing while studying under Claude Flight.
+In 1927, Black went by herself to London, England, and attended the Grosvenor School of Modern Art, where she experimented with colour linocut printing while studying under Claude Flight.

 Black was influenced by Flight to use bold geometrical patterns and harmonious colour schemes.
 In 1928, she studied at André Lhote's Academy in Paris.
 Black was influenced by Lhote's "compostional principles of geometric order".
 In 1929, she briefly worked with Albert Gleizes.

+Art practice and career

 Black was strongly influenced by the Modernist and Cubist art movements she was exposed to in London and Paris.
 By the time she returned to her home country in late 1929, Black had become an active proponent of the Cubist style, and brought the styles back to Australia with her.
 Black then held an exhibition at Macquarie Galleries in Sydney in 1930.
 This was one of six one-woman shows which were to feature her work.